layerswap/project-stork/README.md

 ## Access Token as a proof of ownership

 We previously assumed that ownership of a Twitter handle could be proven by having the corresponding Access Token.
-However, it has come to light that this is not entirely accurate as third-party applications can also obtain access to these tokens and perform actions on behalf of the user, including claiming funds from Stork.
+However, it has come to light that this is not entirely accurate, as third-party applications can also obtain access to these tokens and perform actions on behalf of the user, including claiming funds from Stork.
 This presents a security risk that needs to be addressed.
 To mitigate this issue, we have implemented an additional layer of protection that ensures the access token was issued by a specific application that is authorized to claim funds.
 These authorized apps can be added or removed in Stork contract by governance later.

 The flow of this process is as follows: